Snowdrop Discovery

 Snowdrop flowers

-Photography copyright © Serena Kovalosky
+Common Snowdrops at The Eco-Garden Project.
+Photography © Serena Kovalosky

 These little white snowdrops appeared on my front lawn in March in 2022 once the snow left the ground.
 I remember seeing their green foliage in clumps scattered about the front yard where my Mom used to have a flower garden in previous years but never noticed any flowers since the lawn was always mowed early.
 This year, I put off mowing till later to allow these “weeds” to grow and see what they become.
 What a wonderful surprise!